microsoft/aca-dev-day/labs/2.ACA_Deployment/README.md

 ![New revision.](docs/media/new-revision.png)

-5. In your resource group, click on the container app `frontend`.
+10. In your resource group, click on the container app `frontend`.
+As you continue to refresh the page, you will see the menu items at the top of the page change to show the **Beta** menu.

 <!-- ![Request-by-request variation in the UX.](docs/media/ab-test.png) -->